obviobysage/telemetry/README.md

 This will place a configuration file in `config/telemetry.php`, and from here it's in your hands.

+## Vars
+Through configuration, there is an array of data that can be included on every payload that is sent through to Telemetry.
+The idea here, is that there may be some common "constants" that the application should send through, perhaps for some identification purposes.

+The `vars` key in the `config/telemetry.php` configuration file can be an array of data.
+It could be an implementation of the `TelemetryVars` contract.
+Lastly, it could be a namespaced class name that will be resolved out of the container.

+With these three options, whatever logic you may have for the common vars should be covered.

 ## Request Payload
 Laravel's request is automatically included in the payload being shipped to the Telemetry storage.
 This can be toggled using an environment variable.